rukshan99/docs-ICAF/devGuide.md

 ## Rest API

-The backend of the conference management tool is a RESTful API running JSON based web services, and implemented with Node.js and Express.js
+The backend of the conference management tool is a RESTful API running JSON based web services, and implemented with Node.js and Express.js.
+[Visit the repository.](https://github.com/rukshan99/api-ICAF)

 ### Getting started